kecorradine/ops-docs/README.md

 As was as the usual collection of jars, Debian native packages are produced using the [jdeb Maven plugin](https://github.com/tcurdt/jdeb).

-During the build phase, the code is analysed by [SonarQube](https://sonar.ihtsdotools.org) producing a code quality report.

 The resulting artifacts are deployed to [Sonatype Nexus](https://maven.ihtsdo.org).
 Nexus has an [apt plugin](https://github.com/inventage/nexus-apt-plugin), which generated apt metadata from deb packages uploaded to repositories.

 ![Packaging sequence](packaging_sequence.png)

+# Code analysis

+A job should exist that, each night, runs [SonarQube](https://sonar.ihtsdotools.org) against a code base, producing a code quality report.

 # Build Lifecycle